-- The assessment process for providing early help and statutory intervention, including local criteria for action and CSCS referral arrangements. - How LAs conduct child protection case conferences and a Child Protection Review Conference, to enable the DSL to attend and contribute to these effectively when required. - The importance of providing information and support to CSCS. - The lasting impact that adversity and trauma can have. - How to be alert to the specific needs of children in need, pupils with SEND and/or relevant health conditions, and young carers. - The importance of internal and external information sharing. - The Prevent duty. - The risks associated with online safety, including the additional risks faced online by pupils with SEND.
+- The assessment process for providing early help and statutory intervention, including local criteria for action and CSCS referral arrangements. - How LAs conduct child protection case conferences and child protection review conferences, to enable the DSL to attend and contribute to these effectively when required. - The importance of providing information and support to CSCS. - The lasting impact that adversity and trauma can have. - How to be alert to the specific needs of children in need, pupils with SEND and/or relevant health conditions, and young carers. - The importance of internal and external information sharing. - The Prevent duty. - The risks associated with online safety, including the additional risks faced online by pupils with SEND.

-24. Monitoring and review
+25. Monitoring and review

-This policy is reviewed at least annually by the DSL and the Head of School.
+This policy is reviewed at least annually by the DSL and the headteacher.
 This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.